 Add the egg white mixture to the butter mixture and mix well.
 Then add in the flour mixture and mix until just combined.
 Divide the batter evenly amongst the prepared cake pans and bake for 25-30 min or until a toothpick inserted into the middle comes out clean.
 Cool in pans for 10 minutes then carefully invert onto a cooling rack, using a knife around the edges to loosen before inverting, and cool completely before frosting.
 Once cool use a large serrated knife to level the tops of the cakes.

 - Set a pan with 1” of water over medium heat and bring to a low simmer.
 In a bowl of a stand mixer combine the egg whites, sugar and salt.
 Whisking until combined.
 Set the mixing bowl over the pan of simmering water making sure the bottom isn’t touching and whisk continuously for 5 minutes.
 Remove the bowl and set in the stand mixer.
 Using the whisk attachment whisk the mixture on high until it thickens and turns white and shiny, like meringue, and holds stiff peaks.
 Add in the butter one tablespoon at a time while the mixer is on medium.
 Once all the butter is in add in the coconut extract and then raise the speed to high.
 Whip for another 2 minutes until the frosting is well mixed.

 To assemble the cake:

-- To get the speckled egg effect, Mix 2 tsp cocoa powder with 2 tsp water and mix until smooth.
+- To get the speckled egg effect, Mix 2 teaspoon cocoa powder with 2 teaspoon water and mix until smooth.
 Dip the tip of a pastry brush in water and then in the cocoa powder mixture and flick the ends of the brush to spray the cake with chocolate speckles.
 Repeat on all sides.
 Using a pastry bag and a piping tip pipe a border around the bottom edge of the cake and place a chocolate malt speckled egg about every inch or so.